ABHINAVGOPALAM/FDS-Project/Algorithm.md

 # SNAKE AND LADDER FUNCTION

 ## updates the already created board by adding  the snakes and ladders in the graph representation

+* iterates through the list backwards 6 nodes
+    - from the starting of a snake or
+    - from the end of a ladder
+* replace :
+  - starting vertex of snake with ending vertex of snake wherever it occurs
+  - ending vertex of ladder with starting vertex of ladder wherever it occurs
+* remove the adjacent vertices of :
+   - starting node of snake
+   - ending node of ladder

 # DISPLAY GRAPH